DevWebEduardo/Wakusei-Wordpress-Theme/README.md

-# Wakusei - WordPress Theme for Travel Agencies
+# Wakusei - WordPress Theme for Travel Agencies - Deprecated

 <p>Wakusei is a simple WordPress theme designed specifically for travel agencies(blog).
 This theme features stunning images of Japan, providing a visually captivating experience for your website visitors.
 However, you have the freedom to modify the theme and customize it according to your preferences.</p>